- What type of stud finder are you looking for?

 If you need a stud finder, then the best option would be the Zircon MulitScanner A200.

-It’s decently priced and you get all the neat features that you would need in order to work accurately and efficiently.
+This model is decently priced and you get all the neat attributes that you would need in order to work accurately and efficiently.

 An alternative to the Zircon is the Franklin 710 Prosensor.

-It may not have a display, but the multiple sensors and included magnetic stud finder allows you to cover more ground and work at a faster pace.
+It may not have a display, but the multiple sensors and included magnetic stud finder helps you cover more ground and work at a faster pace.

 If you want to take stud detection to the limit, then look no further than the Bosch D-Tect150.

-If you’re interested in similar tools, check out our guides for the buying laser tape measure and best laser level too and you will have all the electronics you need to be at the top of your building game.
+If you’re interested in similar tools, check out our guides for finding the right laser tape measure and the best laser level too and you will have all the electronics you need to be at the top of your building game.

 - Can scan as deep as 6 inches on different materials.